zephyrproject-rtos/zephyr/boards/arm/b_u585i_iot02a/doc/index.rst

 B_U585I_IOT02A Discovery kit has 9 GPIO controllers (from A to I).
 These controllers are responsible for pin muxing, input/output, pull-up, etc.

-For mode details please refer to `B U585I IOT02A board User Manual`_.
+For more details please refer to `B U585I IOT02A board User Manual`_.

 Default Zephyr Peripheral Mapping:
 ----------------------------------